 Swap in CFDs

-Practical examples of swap transactions
+Practical examples of trading with swap